HOT-Ecosystem/tims/_pages/projects.md

 permalink: /projects/
 ---

+All our projects are open source and can be found [on GitHub](https://github.com/HOT-Ecosystem).

 ### FHIR Terminology Server
 TIMS hosts a FHIR server that provides a unique set of ontologies, terminologies, with unique features such as text search and  SSSOM-formatted mappings.